jina-ai/jina/.github/CODE_REVIEW_GUIDELINES.md

 - You can keep function specific imports inside functions
 - Jina ENV variables should start with **JINA_**
-- For type hints which require import, you can do like this
+- For type hints which require import, you can do it like this

 ```python
 if False: